 If you are interested in conducting research with a faculty member, you should first acquaint yourself with each professor's area of interest.
+Below are list of our faculty members' publications since 2010.
 Once you have identified a research focus that interests you, email the professor and ask her or him to discuss options for research opportunities with you.
-You will want to contact the professor with whom you are interested in working with a semester before you would like to get involved in research.

 Prof. Suman Ambwani: